Planar Graphs & Euler's Formula

 Every simple planar graph is 4-colorable: \(\chi(G) \leq 4\).

-The proof by Kenneth Appel and Wolfgang Haken was the first major theorem to rely essentially on computer assistance.
-Their strategy was to identify an unavoidable set of configurations — a finite collection such that every planar graph must contain at least one — and then verify that each configuration is reducible (its presence implies 4-colorability).
-The verification of reducibility required checking 1,476 configurations by computer, a calculation that took over 1,000 hours.
-A simplified proof by Robertson, Sanders, Seymour, and Thomas (1997) reduced this to 633 configurations.
+The proof relies essentially on computer assistance.
+The strategy is to identify an unavoidable set of configurations — a finite collection such that every planar graph must contain at least one — and then verify that each configuration is reducible, meaning its presence in a planar graph implies 4-colorability via a Kempe-chain-style argument on the configuration's neighborhood.
+Verifying reducibility for hundreds of configurations is what requires the computer.

-The gap between 5 and 4 is vast.
-The Five Color Theorem is a one-page proof using Kempe chains.
-The Four Color Theorem required decades of effort and computer verification.
+The gap between 5 and 4 is striking.
+The Five Color Theorem admits a one-page proof using Kempe chains.
+The Four Color Theorem requires computer verification of a finite case analysis.
 This disparity illustrates a recurring theme in combinatorics: small improvements in bounds can require fundamentally different techniques.

 Graph Coloring in Computer Science